13 Practical Ways To Prevent Teenage Pregnancy

 1. Why is it essential to prevent teenage pregnancy?

-Preventing teenage pregnancy is important because research shows that it can have adverse long-term consequences on society, health, and the economy.
+Teenage pregnancy prevention is a critical need, requiring the attention of parents, educators, and policymakers.
+Research shows that teen pregnancy can have adverse long-term consequences on society, health, and the economy.
 The negative effects include low educational achievement by the teen mother, medical issues during pregnancy, reduced earnings, marital failure, unemployment as an adult, and economic stress (13).

 2. What are the causes of teenage pregnancy?